Treblle/community/articles/mastering_async_await_in_js.md

 processGenerator();
 ```

-The above code snippet showcases a custom iterator that provides more flexibility.
+The above is a custom iterator which gives us the flexibility to do more.

-### Pitfalls to Avoid
+### Pitfalls to avoid

-When fetching data, it's important to avoid nesting your fetch calls to prevent a **waterfall request**.
-If the requests are not dependent on each other, there's no reason to wait for the previous one to resolve before proceeding with the subsequent one.
+When fetching data it is important to avoid nesting your fetch calls to avoid a **waterfall request,**
+if the requests are not dependent on each other then there is no reason to wait for the previous one to resolve before proceeding to the subsequent one.

 ```js
 // Avoid this pitfall request

 async function fetchPokemonData() {
 	let analytics = await fetch("https://example.com/analytics/1092");

 	let userData = await fetch("https://example.com/api/user/123");

 	let response1 = await userData.json();

 	let response2 = await analytics.json();

 	return [response1.name, response2.name];